About SJU & Registration

-Contact the CAS Advising Support Center, a member of the staff will review your Degree Works information and confirm adjustments to your Degree Works page.
+Contact the Advising Support Center, a member of the staff will review your Degree Works information and confirm adjustments to your Degree Works page.

-Contact the CAS Advising Support Center, a member of the staff will review your Degree Works information and answer any additional questions you may have regarding Degree Works.
+Contact the Advising Support Center, a member of the staff will review your Degree Works information and answer any additional questions you may have regarding Degree Works.

 Please contact SJU Admissions to confirm receipt of your final transcripts from your previous institution.
 Once your transcript information is received, SJU Admissions will update your Degree Works information.